kubedb/docs/docs/guides/etcd/autoscaler/storage/storage-autoscale.md

   --set kubedb-autoscaler.storage-metrics-server.enabled=true
   ```

+  It provides the **custom metrics API** (`custom.metrics.k8s.io`) backed by the KubeDB storage-metrics apiserver.
+The storage autoscaler reads PVC usage from this API.

 - You must have a `StorageClass` that supports volume expansion.

 - You should be familiar with the following `KubeDB` concepts: